Flashcards in The Mitotic Cell Cycle Deck (39):

 4. Bone marrow transplantation is the only form of this therapy that has progressed beyond the experimental stage into routine medical practice

--But int he future it is biped to be able to treat conditions like diabetes, muscle and nerve damage, and brain disorders such as Parkinson's and Huntington's diseases.
+-But in the future it is hoped to be able to treat conditions like diabetes, muscle and nerve damage, and brain disorders such as Parkinson's and Huntington's diseases.
 Experiments with growing are tissue, or even organs form isolated stem cells in the laboratory have also been conducted

 How is cancer thought to start?